What is Microservices Architecture?

 The key characteristic of microservices is that services are independently deployable and smaller.
 Thus, it no longer requires a huge effort to change just one line of code or include a new feature in the application.

 Microservices offer businesses a solution to the problem of small changes taking significant amounts of time.
 It does not require a Ph.D. in computer science to understand the value of an approach that better facilitates agility and speed.
 However, speed is not the only factor here.
 A common upcoming organizational model is to bring together cross-operational teams around a business service/product or a problem.
 The microservices model caters to this trend.
-It allows an organization to set up small, cross-functional teams around a single service or a group of services and enable them to function in an agile manner.
+It allows an organization to set up small, cross-functional teams around a single service or a group of services and enables them to function in an agile manner.

 In a conventional n-tier architecture pattern, an application generally shares one common stack with a huge, relational database that supports the whole application.
 This method has several drawbacks.
-The most significant drawback is that each component of an application needs to share a common data model, stack, and database even if there are better tools available.
-This makes for a bad architecture and is certainly frustrating for developers who are aware of more efficient ways to develop these components.
+The most significant disadvantage is that each component of an application needs to share a common data model, stack, and database even if there are better tools available.
+This makes for bad architecture and is certainly frustrating for developers who are aware of more efficient ways to develop these components.

 In contrast, all the components are deployed independently in a microservices model.
 These components can also interact over message and event streaming brokers.
 Thus, optimization of every individual service is possible in a microservices architecture.
 Technology is changing all the time.
 An application comprising multiple smaller services is much easier and less expensive to manage and migrate from when better technology becomes available.